fbpx

 Is it hard to access hidden appliances?

 No, sliding or bi-fold doors make it easy.
-Ensure your design allows full door opening.
+Just make sure your design allows full door opening.

 Can I DIY this?